nubificus/vaccel-docs/docs/user-guide/remote-example.md

 In the remote Host, we will be running a vAccel application; so we need to specify the path to `libvaccel.so` and the plugin to be used.
-We need to set the paths to the vAccelRT core library and the `VSOCK` plugin.
+We need to set the paths to the vAccel core library and the `VSOCK` plugin.
 Additionally, we need to set `VACCEL_VSOCK`, to point to the remote endpoint.

-The vAccel examples are included in the vAccelRT core library installation at `/usr/local/bin`.
+The vAccel examples are included in the vAccel core library installation at `/usr/local/bin`.
 So, assuming the agent is running in the Host machine, the only thing needed is to set the paths and execute the example: